wadkisson/Personal-Chatbot/README.md

+A personal AI therapist Chatbot I made, completly from scratch!

 This was an educational project for me — how could I make something that would take me from zero machine learning knowledge to a postion where I feel confident in my abilities to develop and test models?

 I trained this model on 38100 training steps on the FinewebEDU 10BT data set.
 My loss settled to around 3.1.
 I then fine-tuned my model on a small dataset that simulated therapy conversations: https://huggingface.co/datasets/jerryjalapeno/nart-100k-synthetic